Invariant measures of Mass Migration Processes: Attractiveness and coupling rates

 Then, proceeding as in the proof of \cite[Proposition 6.3]{GS}, we build a path of coupled transitions which leads to a locally ordered coupled configuration.
 In a similar way, if $\a<\gamma,\b=\delta$, we build a path of coupled transitions which creates a discrepancy on $y$.
-Therefore conditions \textit{(IC)} are satisfied. \end{proof}
+Hence conditions \textit{(IC)} are satisfied. \end{proof} \begin{remark} The path of coupled transitions built previously is a priori not unique.
+For instance, for the stick process (see Example \ref{ex:GZRP-2} in Section \ref{s-examples}), other paths are exhibited in \cite[Subsection 6.4]{GS}. \end{remark} \begin{proposition} Consider a MM-TP for which the rates $g^k_{*,\b}$ satisfy \eqref{un-assum}, relations \eqref{eq:weak-phil}--\eqref{ex5-w-def}, and are such that $g^1_{*,\a}>0$ for every $\a\geq 0$.
+Assume moreover the attractiveness conditions \eqref{atr:GTP-1}--\eqref{atr:GTP-2} satisfied.
+Then